Draegerwerk/sdc11073/README.rst

 Limitations
 ===========

-The wsdiscovery module only works with a single ip address.
+The wsdiscovery module only works with a single ipv4 address.
 Publishing a device on multiple networks it not supported.
 The same is valid for searching.

 ISO 9001